JBEI/edd/jbei/README.md

 #### Check out code to run the scripts

-* Download scripts from https://repo.jbei.org/projects/EDD/repos/edd-django/browse.
+* Download scripts from [the Bitbucket repo](https://repo.jbei.org/projects/EDD/repos/edd-django/browse).
 These files may eventually be hosted elsewhere, but for now the initial versions are being developed/maintained concurrently with EDD.
 * Do a [sparse checkout](http://jasonkarns.com/blog/subdirectory-checkouts-with-git-sparse-checkout/) to get just the subsection of EDD code that you need to run these scripts.
 You won't want the whole application codebase.
 For example, run the following commands:
    * Create and initialize your local repo (replacing the sample on the last line below with your own LDAP username):

 	       mkdir jbei\ python\ scripts && cd jbei\ python\ scripts git init
-	       git remote add edd-django https://your-username@repo.jbei.org/scm/edd/edd-django.git
+	       git remote add origin https://your-username@repo.jbei.org/scm/edd/edd-django.git
    * Enable sparse checkout so you can get just the scripts you need.

            git config core.sparsecheckout true